ridencww/expression-evaluator/README.md

 ## Version History

 2.2.5
+* Removed double call to getField() when resolving user fields.
+* Fixed issue where assigning from a function call would trigger false null parameter messages.

 2.2.4
 * Find now returns 1 instead of 0 for empty search strings (e.g., find("abc", """) == 1).